 Will coat/locker rooms be open?

-At this time, the lockers are unavailable.
-A self-check coat rack with limited space is available.
+Locker and coat room are fully available to visitors.
 We recommend leaving any valuable items at home, not in your car.

 How should I prepare for my visit?

 - Please arrive at the museum entrance no more than 10 minutes before your scheduled entry time.
-You are welcome to explore the outdoor artwork in the Arts Zone before your scheduled entry.
+You are welcome to explore the outdoor artwork before your scheduled entry.

 - Expect increased directional signage, including designated entrances and exits.